MSTazakka/Plaxis-Python-Excel-Automation/INSTALL.md

 ## E. PLAXIS scripting setup

-1. Open PLAXIS 2D (Input).
-Start the remote scripting server: in PLAXIS go to **Expert → Configure remote scripting server** (exact menu wording depends on version), set a port (default `10000`) and a password, and start it.
+Nothing runs until the PLAXIS remote scripting server is on.
+Follow `MANUAL.md` Section C.3 step by step (it has the annotated screenshot:
-2. In the workbook, open the `main` sheet and find cells `V5` (port) and `V6` (password).
-Type the same port and password there.
-3. Keep PLAXIS Input open while you press the SC3/SC4/SC5/SC6/SC9 buttons — the generated notebook connects to that running session.
+**Expert → Configure remote scripting server…**, port `10000`, password, **Start server**).
+Then mirror the same port and password into the workbook's `main` sheet cells `V5` (port) and `V6` (password), and keep PLAXIS Input open while you press the SC3/SC4/SC5/SC6/SC9 buttons.

 Check: the port in `main!V5` matches the PLAXIS server port, and the password in `main!V6` matches.
 Mismatches are the single most common first-run failure (see `MANUAL.md` Section Q.3).

 > The API password is **not** your PLAXIS licence — it is the remote-scripting
-> password shown in PLAXIS when the API server is started.
+> password shown when the API server is started.

 ---